-Jaime E. Sidani, PhD, MPH, CHES, is an Assistant Professor of Medicine and a core faculty member of the Center for Social Dynamics and Community Health in the Department of Behavioral and Community Health Sciences.
+Jaime E. Sidani, PhD, MPH, CHES, is an Assistant Professor of Public Health and a core faculty member of the Center for Social Dynamics and Community Health in the Department of Behavioral and Community Health Sciences.
 Dr. Sidani is also a Certified Health Education Specialist.
 She joined the Center for Research on Health Care in 2011 after practicing as a university health educator for 5 years.
 She is a key player in studies conducted at MTH and continues to develop novel approaches in assessing and tracking health behaviors.
 Her main research interests include adolescent health behavior and tobacco use prevention, with a specific focus on media and technology.

 Education & Training

 - BA (Health & Society), University of Rochester, 2002

 - MPH (Health Education & Behavior), Northwest Ohio Consortium for Public Health, 2003

 - PhD (Health Education), University of Toledo, 2009